 Lauren Iida was born in Seattle and holds a Bachelor of Fine Arts degree from Cornish College of the Arts (2014).
 She shares her time between Seattle and Cambodia, exhibiting her work, creating public art installations, and mentoring and representing emerging contemporary Cambodian artists through Open Studio Cambodia.

 Her main medium is intricately hand-cut paper, often incorporating layers of ink washed paper and focusing on negative space and shadow play.
 Her reoccurring 30-foot-long hand-cut paper temporary installation/performance piece, the "Memory Net" has traveled the world, taking on new meaning and engaging communities in each new context.

-Iida has exhibited her work at ArtXchange Gallery, King Street Station, the Mayor’s Gallery at Seattle City Hall, Shoreline City Hall, Virago Gallery, Tacoma Spaceworks and Sculpture Northwest.
-She is an Artist Trust GAP Grant recipient and received an Art Matters fellowship in 2017.
-Her work has been collected by the City of Seattle and she has been commissioned for public art by the City of Shoreline and the City of Seattle.
+In the USA, Iida has exhibited her work at ArtXchange Gallery, King Street Station, the Mayor’s Gallery at Seattle City Hall, Shoreline City Hall, Virago Gallery, Tacoma Spaceworks, Sculpture Northwest, and Columbia City Gallery among others.
+Iida is an Artist Trust GAP Grant recipient and received an Art Matters fellowship in 2017.
+She was also awarded a Densho Artist-in-Residence Award in 2021.